kubeflow/kfp-tekton/sdk/FEATURES.md

 ## Features with Limitations

 Below are the features that have certain limitation in the current Tekton release.

-### ParallelFor

-[Tracking issue #2050][ParallelFor]

-ParallelFor is a feature for running the same component multiple times in parallel.
-Because Tekton has no looping or recursion feature for running tasks, right now the ParallelFor pipelines are flattened into multiple same components when using static parameters.
-The
-[loop_static](/sdk/python/tests/compiler/testdata/loop_static.py) python test is an example of how to use this feature.

-However, when using dynamic parameters, the number of parallel tasks is determined during runtime.
-Therefore, we are tracking the
-[looping support issue](https://github.com/tektoncd/pipeline/issues/2050) in Tekton and implement ParallelFor with dynamic parameters once ready.

 ### Variable Substitutions